axibase/atsd/installation/redhat-centos-offline.md

 > See the RedHat [note](https://access.redhat.com/solutions/10154) on using yum to download packages without installation.
 > If some of the above dependencies are not found, for example in case of installation on new systems, run `sudo yum update` to upgrade all packages on your operating system to the latest versions.

-Copy the downloaded *.rpm packages to the target machine and install them as follows:
+Copy the downloaded *.rpm packages to the target server and install them as follows:

 ```sh
 sudo yum install -y ./folder_with_dependencies/*